 LIVE faculty

-(not recordings)
+(not pre-recorded)

 Daily 90-minute sessions with Harvard Data Science Review Board Members and Authors.